-Usually, the estate checks are not cashed but rather deposited into an estate’s account and thus becoming part of the pool of money applicable in paying the debts and beneficiaries.
+Usually, the estate checks are not cashed but rather deposited into an estate’s account and thus become part of the pool of money applicable to paying the debts and beneficiaries.

 From this, it is apparent that the executor has a huge role in actualizing the depositing of the estate checks for the deceased.

 How to Cash Traveler’s Checks of a Deceased Person

 Redeem a deceased individual’s unused traveler’s checks if you are the executor of the estate.
 Or, you can do it if you are the beneficiary or the spouse.
 The process of doing this is quite simple.

 First of all, visit your nearest estate’s financial institution.
 During this time, you are expected to inquire if the bank is offering the services you require.

 Secondly, make sure you have carried the death certificate, traveler’s checks, and papers indicating the beneficiary or the executor to the estate’s account.